On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Main Theoretical Result

 \end{lemma}

-Let us provide an interpretation of this second step.
 In a nutshell, Lemma~\ref{lem:2} establishes that every extreme point of the feasible set of \eqref{prob:ldr_b} is the unique solution to a linear system that can be decomposed into two types of equations: a small number of hard equations and a large number of easy equations.
 Indeed, the first type of equations \eqref{line:type1} is defined by hyperplanes $(\balpha_{i}^{\bar{\by}}, \beta_{i}^{\bar{\by}})$ which are functions of $\bar{\by}$, the extreme point of the set of feasible solutions of \eqref{prob:ldr_b}.
 We refer to this first type of equations by the moniker \eqref{line:type1} because the structure of the hyperplanes $(\balpha_{i}^{\bar{\by}}, \beta_{i}^{\bar{\by}})$ cannot be analyzed independently of extreme point $\bar{\by}$.
 In contrast, the second type of equations \eqref{line:type2} is defined by hyperplanes that are independent of $\bar{\by}$, and so the structure of the second type of equations can be analyzed statically using the structure of the underlying robust optimization problem.
 The number of equations in \eqref{line:type1} is at most equal to $m+1 = \mathcal{O}(m)$, where $m$ is the number of constraints in \eqref{line:cost}, whereas the number of equations in \eqref{line:type2} is at most equal to $(m+1)T = \mathcal{O}(mT)$.
+Note for the production-inventory problem from \S\ref{sec:prodinv} that the number of constraints in lines~\eqref{prob:example1:a}-\eqref{prob:example1:d} is $m = 1 + E + 2ET + 2T = \mathcal{O}(ET)$.
 Hence, when the number of stages is large, we observe that there can be significantly more equations of type~\eqref{line:type2} than of type~\eqref{line:type1}.

 The third and final step in our proof of Theorem~\ref{thm:main} is to show that the unique solution to the system of equations \eqref{line:type1}-\eqref{line:type2} is sparse when \eqref{line:cost} is equal to the cost function of the production-inventory problem from lines~\eqref{prob:example1:a}-\eqref{prob:example1:d}.
 Specifically, it turns out in many practical problems including the production-inventory problem from Ben-Tal et al.~\cite{ben2004adjustable} that the system of equations \eqref{line:type1}-\eqref{line:type2} can be massaged into an instance of a system of equations denoted below \eqref{line:system_lemma:1}-\eqref{line:system_lemma:3}, in which the number of equations in line~\eqref{line:system_lemma:1} grows linearly in the number of stages of the robust optimization problem.
 Through this insight, the following Lemma~\ref{lem:zeros} proves that the number of nonzeros in every extreme point of \eqref{prob:ldr_b} in problems such as the production-inventory problem from Ben-Tal et al.~\cite{ben2004adjustable} grows linearly with respect to the number of stages.